dantleech/blog/content/posts/2025/12-14-homeserver.md

 noticed that it didn't have a headphone/mic jack, so I purchased a cheaper one that did, a Gigabit i5.

+It initially came with 8GB of ram, and I noticed that Jellyfin and Whisper were taking abut half of that between them.
+Fortunately I had two 16GB sticks of DDR4 RAM left since I upgraded my laptop.

 ## Operating System

 NixOS is an operating system that is built 100% declarative configuration.